openbmc/openbmc/poky/documentation/dev-manual/wic.rst

 system needs to meet the following requirements:

 -  The Linux distribution on your development host must support the Yocto Project.
-See the ":ref:`detailed-supported-distros`" section in the Yocto Project Reference Manual for the list of distributions that support the Yocto Project.
+See the ":ref:`system-requirements-supported-distros`" section in the Yocto Project Reference Manual for the list of distributions that support the Yocto Project.